 If you want to set a different language as the default, you can do that in the Default language drop-down menu on the Languages tab.

-Any app project language can be used as a development language in the Modeler (for details, see 4 Changing the Development Language).
+Any app project language can be used as a development language in Studio Pro (for details, see the Changing the Development Language section below).

-The development language is the language used to define translatable texts as you develop your app in the Modeler.
-For example, if you select Dutch, Netherlands as the development language, any labels that you type during the development of your app in the Modeler will be added to your app project’s Dutch dictionary.
+The development language is the language used to define translatable texts as you develop your app in Studio Pro.
+For example, if you select Dutch, Netherlands as the development language, any labels that you type during the development of your app in Studio Pro will be added to your app project’s Dutch dictionary.
 The Dutch translation of your app will be seen by users of your app who set Dutch as their preferred language in their profile (if they do not specify a preferred language, the app project default language will be used).

-You can change the language setting if desired in the Modeler by going to: Language > Current Language.
+You can change the language setting if desired in Studio Pro by going to: Language > Current Language.

 Mendix recommends setting your development language at the start of your app project, because all the added text (for example, button labels) will be added to the selected language library (so that it can be reused in other app projects).

 When your app is deployed with labels that don’t yet have a translation, these labels will also display the default language label (without the angle brackets).
-You can configure how strict the Modeler is in checking for a translation in the Language Operations settings of your app project (see 3.1 Configuring Language Operations).
+You can configure how strict Studio Pro is in checking for a translation in the Language Operations settings of your app project (see the next section, Configuring Language Operations).

-To update the language settings in the Modeler, go to Language > Language Operations.
+To update the language settings in Studio Pro, go to Language > Language Operations.

 In the Selection section of the dialog window, you can select the documents and modules that you want to update.
 The columns of languages for which there are items but which are not included in the app project are gray.